3 ways to save your marriage from alcoholism

 These agreements afford comfort to spouses who remain with trust issues after their partner completes treatment.
 Be sure the agreement is in writing, was reviewed by both spouses, is signed and that both spouses had the chance to have their own attorneys review the document prior to signing.

 Whatever the outcome, the hope is that the addicted spouse seeks and receives the help that they need, so that the entire family can move forward and a happy and healthy way.
-If you are looking for more information regarding legal options, including a reconciliation agreement or filing for divorce, please contact us today to schedule your free consultation with one of our qualified family law attorneys experienced in divorce here in New Jersey.
+If you are looking for more information regarding legal options, including a reconciliation agreement or filing for divorce, please contact us today to schedule your initial consultation with one of our qualified family law attorneys experienced in divorce here in New Jersey.
 Call us at 888-888-0919, or please click the button below.